Please Rotate Your Device

 Step 3: is the extension rate fixed or fair market rent?

-Now that we have covered the basics, let's look at a sample commercial lease renewal clause:
+Now that we have covered the basics, let's look at a sample commercial lease renewal clause (taken from a recent lease from California):

 The Tenant shall have the option to extend the Term of this Lease for a further term of five (5) years ("Extension Term").
 Such extension shall be on the same terms and conditions as contained in this Lease, except that: